 Ms. Battle has served as President and Chief Executive Officer of Market Vigor, L.L.C., a business services company focused on strategic consulting and digital and online marketing, since she founded the company in 2003.
 From 2015 to 2017, Ms. Battle was Vice President of Client Success at Windsor Circle, an e-commerce marketing company.
 Previously, she served in executive and senior marketing and sales roles at Three Ships Media, Red Hat, Art.com, 1 Sync, and Sara Lee Branded Apparel (now known as Hanesbrands Inc.).
-Ms. Battle also serves on the boards of directors of Bassett Furniture Industries, Inc. and Nu Skin Enterprises, Inc., and was a director of Primo Water Corporation until 2020.
-Ms. Battle pursues continuing education through online classes and membership in professional organizations, like Brentwood Advisory Group, and supports and collaborates with current and aspiring board directors through the DDI, Onboard NC, Santa Clara University's Black Corporate Board Readiness program, and the newly established Take Your Seat initiative.
+Ms. Battle also serves on the boards of directors of Bassett Furniture Industries, Incorporated and Nu Skin Enterprises, Inc., and was a director of Primo Water Corporation until 2020.
+Ms. Battle pursues continuing education through online classes and membership in professional organizations, like Brentwood Advisory Group, and supports and collaborates with current and aspiring board members through the University of North Carolina at Chapel Hill School of Law's Director Diversity Initiative, Onboard NC, Santa Clara University's Black Corporate Board Readiness program, and the TAKE YOUR SEAT initiative.
 Ms. Battle also devotes time to charitable and civic causes: since 2017, she has served as President and Chief Executive Officer of Higher Ed Works, a charitable organization that supports public higher education in North Carolina, and she also serves on the boards of FPG Child Development Institute, Southeastern Wind Coalition, and Elon University's Martha & Spencer Love School of Business.

-Ms. Battle is a successful businessperson with an extensive background in digital and online marketing, marketing analytics, and business and marketing strategy.
+Ms. Battle is a successful businessperson with an extensive background in digital and online marketing, marketing analytics, and business and marketing strategy, which she brings to the Board.
 She also brings to the Board her perspective from working with other large corporations and serving on other public company boards.
 In addition, her commitment to sustainability and social responsibility is valuable to the Company.